SirioTM/CenterMirror/README.md

     - Linux / Windows / OSX
     - Python https://www.python.org/getit/
-    - Flask framework pip install Flask
+    - Flask framework 'pip install Flask'

+How to use:

+    - Run the program home.py with the instruction 'python home.py'
+    - Open the browser and digit 'localhost:5000'

+If you want informations on an other city you can replace in 'home.py' Napoli with an other city

 by Giovanni Iacolare